 The degree of your prescription, e.g how bad is your short-sight, long-sight, astigmatism.
 We measure this at least 6 times during these scans for each eye, even before our optometrists and surgeons have begun their own measurements.
 Before you have laser treatment, we will have confirmed your glasses prescription at least 15 times!

-After having these eye tests, we will be able to determine if you are a suitable candidate to undertake laser eye surgery.
+After having these eye tests, we will be able to determine if you are a suitable candidate to undertake laser eye treatment.